Algorithm Selection for Software Verification using Graph Neural Networks: Model Interpretability

 \subsubsection{External Threats}

 As with the experiments in Section~\ref{model_evaluation}, a potential threat to this study is the choice of data.
-In order to make this a tractable problem, we limited the size of graphs we evaluated.
-In order to be able to reason about the graph as a whole, this was necessary.
+In order to be able to reason about the graph as a whole, we limited the size of graphs we evaluated.
+This was necessary to make the problem more tractable.
 We randomly selected the programs for this study from this abbreviated set in order to avoid bias.